 Join us for the Summer Swim Youth Programs!
 There are three different levels to choose from: Minnow Level (6 months to 3 years), Fish Level (3 years to 5 years) and Shark Level (Ages 6 and up).
 All swim programs are led by instructor Michael Creason, a retired assistant professor in the Department of Health, Physical Education and Recreation at WCU.

-Join your hosts, the Assembly Quartet June 24-29, 2018 for the Carolina Saxophone Camp.
 This residential camp is for all high school and undergraduate saxophonists.
 Camp activities include performance in solo, chamber, and ensemble music settings, private lessons, study of jazz and contemporary techniques, and classes in improving musicianship and performance.

 Explore the fascinating world of programmable robots using LEGOs.
 This day camp is for rising 5th through 7th graders.
 Students will explore the technology behind robotics while building and programming with LEGO building sets.